smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 Take Away
 =======================================

-Consider what level or where you are trying to design for and the accompanying tradeoffs.
+Consider where different changes could be made and the accompanying tradeoffs.

-The Problem: New Design Constraints
+It might be as easy as swapping at one of the existing extension points.

+New Requirements
 =======================================

-A few weeks ago we had an interesting team discussion about how best to introduce a series of changes to a system we maintain.
-The system is fairly complicated with a variety of moving pieces.
-Each piece typically has one responsibility and are very specialized.
-The overall system performs a limited set of operations in one and only one way.
-This was a choice that we made early on that lead to more coupling overall with the goal of being simpler by focusing on the needs at the time.
+A few weeks ago we had an interesting team discussion about how best to introduce changes to a system we maintain.
+The system is fairly complicated with a variety of moving pieces that collaborate together to form a complete solution.
+Each piece typically has a [single responsibility][srp] and is fairly specialized.
+We have also tried to limit the number of operations the overall system could perform.
+This minimalist intent resulted in a more focused design targeting the current needs and few extension points.

 In a few areas we decided to create small services to perform long running tasks or interact with other complex software.
-We spent a bit of time up front determining generic APIs for each service so that this would be a potential avenue to augment the system in the future.
-These services isolate operational complexity and provide users a way to manage the system within each service.
-The domain we are working in can provide a great deal of configuration which would lead to horrible complexity and difficulty to use if left unchecked.
+We tried to design the APIs for these services generically so that other implementers use the same contract in the future.
+We then use internal configuration for different options that could modify the service behaviour and closely reflect the implementation.
-This meant we hid most that complexity/configuration behind the service API and adjust setting on each service independently.
-Manage our configuration this way hasn't all been a bed of roses but we will come back to that in a different post.
+Managing our configuration in this way hasn't all been a bed of roses but we will come back to that in a different post.

-We were approached by another team who wanted to extend our system so that they could perform some of the operations in a different way.
-The new extensions would be similar to the existing pieces but different enough that it put new stress on our design.
+We were approached by another team who wanted to extend our system so that they could perform some of the operations differently.
+The new extensions would be logically similar to the existing pieces but different enough that it put new stress on our design and did not belong in the original components.
 Think gala apples to granny smith apples instead of apples to oranges.
-Our problem was where to make the change to our system.
+Our challenge was where in the system to make these changes.

-The Idea: Library, Service or Component!
+Library, Service or Component
 =======================================

 In talking to my boss, Craig, about the problem and we came up with 3 places we could swap in the new functionality.
-These 3 places a single library, a complete service or configuring a new component within an existing service.
+These 3 places were within a single library, a complete service or configuring a new component within an existing service.

 <p class="center-image">
 	<img